JacksonDMaines/JStat/content/UTHealth/1st Semester/Prob. and Dist. Theory/Exam 1/Notes 1.md

 Countably infinite:

-If a sample spaceSis either finite or countable infinite, then it is called adiscrete sample
+If a sample space $S$ is either finite or countable infinite, then it is called a discrete sample
-space(or said to becountable).
+space(or said to be countable).

 Uncountable: